 So, I will not be proud.
-Below, I’ll try to explain why we need help, why I cannot care for Jessica by myself, and how you can help.
+Below, I’ll try to explain why we need help, why I cannot care for J by myself, and how you can help.

 Research shows that being the primary caregiver for someone who lives with a serious brain injury is debilitating to that person’s health.
 Prolonged stress, fatigue, and neglect of your own interests and well-being, year after year, can wreak havoc on your physical and mental health.
 To remain healthy, every caregiver needs some respite from his caregiving responsibilities.
 A tired caregiver is a poor caregiver.

-We can no longer ask for help from those friends who gave us a week of their time to help with Jessica’s rehabilitation.
+We can no longer ask for help from those friends who gave us a week of their time to help with J’s rehabilitation.
 Since our moves from Boston and then from D.C., we’ve lost touch with them.
 Local friends help with small things, at times, but we really don’t know anyone well enough in our new community to ask for help with the big things.
 Frankly, I just haven’t had the energy to make new friends.
-My sister Jennifer comes once or twice a year and I can always count on my sister Barbara.
+One of my sisters comes once or twice a year and I can always count on my older sister, too.
 And I’ve tried to be able count on you.
-I’m particularly concerned about what would happen to Jessica if I should die first.
+I’m particularly concerned about what would happen to J if I should die first.

 I’m not only exhausted physically, emotionally, and intellectually, but I’ve also developed compassion fatigue, which Wikipedia defines as a condition characterized by a gradual lessening of compassion over time.
 It’s common among trauma victims and individuals who work directly with trauma victims.
 Sufferers can exhibit several symptoms including hopelessness, a decrease in experiences of pleasure, constant stress and anxiety, and a pervasive negative attitude.